-Cllr Peacock in a statement he read out at the full council meeting said that he felt the club was deserving of receiving support of all council members.
+Cllr Peacock in a statement he read out at the full council meeting said that he felt the club was deserving of receiving the support of all council members.

-He also accused sections of the community and the media for damaging the club saying that unfounded reports in the press, scurrilous comments on closed social media forums and vexatious attempts the lobby ERYC were all hindering the club.
+He also accused sections of the community and the media of damaging the club saying that unfounded reports in the press, scurrilous comments on closed social media forums and vexatious attempts the lobby ERYC were all hindering the club.

 Cllr Bryan Pearson spoke in support of the motion saying it was a successful youth organisation that unlike many in the past which have just cost the Town Council money.
 He paid tribute to the efforts of Cllr Phil Dodsworth and those who help at the club.

 He added that while he did not use Facebook, he had seen comments made online in regard to Track and Fitness Boxing Club, he said;

 ‘I have seen some of the things written on Facebook about Phil and other Cllrs who have supported him.
 I was absolutely appalled and could not believe anyone could be dammed evil the way they slated Phil Dodsworth, and I think Kerri Harold got her fair share of stick from them.
 These people should be very ashamed of themselves.’